Paperback-iOS/website/src/getting-started/adding-content/komga.md

+---
+title: Komga
+description: Add content to the app using Komga.
+---

 # Komga

 Komga serves as a media server for comics, manga, BDs, magazines, and eBooks.
-It offers the capability to organize and manage CBZ, CBR, PDF, and EPUB files (Note: EPUBs are not currently supported by Paperback) across different libraries, collections, or reading lists.
+It offers the capability to organize and manage CBZ, CBR, PDF, and EPUB files (Note: EPUBs are currently not supported by Paperback) across different libraries, collections, or reading lists.

 Check their [official website](https://komga.org) for more info.